karelk/paragrep/README.md

 paragrep
 ========

- Paragrep: print paragraph matching pattern(s)
+ Paragrep: print paragraph matching pattern

- Paragrep is similar to grep.
-But instead of printing matching line, it will print matching paragraph (one or more lines of text, separated by whitespace characters).
-When multiple search patterns are provided, paragrep will print paragraphs matching all patterns.
-Command line options are similar to grep:
+ Paragrep is simmilar to grep.
+But instead of printing matching line, paragrep will print matching paragraph (one or more lines of text, separated by whitespace characters).
+Command line options are simmilar to grep:

- usage:   paragrep [-c] [-i] [-n] [-r] [-s] [-v] [-w] pattern [pattern ...] path
+ usage:   paragrep [-c] [-i] [-F] [-n] [-r] [-s] [-v] [-w] pattern path [path ...]

 Example usage
 =============